gilnam74/vex-sneppet/VEX-Quick-start.md

 ![](https://upload.wikimedia.org/wikipedia/commons/thumb/d/d2/Sine_one_period.svg/600px-Sine_one_period.svg.png)

 Y = sin(X) means: for any input value (X) sine will calculate a particular output value Y. Here X is an argument of a sine function.
-Sine of Pi divided by two will give you one.
+Sine of 1/2 Pi will give you one.

 Second, sine function returns a [float](Programming-basics#data-types) value.